-- productivity

-- analytical ability

-- synthetic ability

-- approach method

-- and, where relevant,

-- sustainable development technology.
+- Sustainable Development Technology, Entrepreneurship, Urban Planning and Engineering or Infrastructure Planning and Environmental Engineering.

 - b. written presentation

 - structure

 - readability

 - presentation

 - language use.

 - c. oral presentation:

 - structure

 - clarity for a wider audience

 - quality of the audiovisual aids

 - defence.

-- 13. The final mark must preferably be given as a rounded off figure or to the closest half point, although it is acceptable to give one decimal fraction.

-- 14. The chairman will try to arrive at a final mark that is unanimously agreed to by the committee.
-If any member of the examination committee objects to the final mark then this has to be recorded and justified in writing.
+- 13. The chairman will try to arrive at a final mark that is unanimously agreed to by the assessment committee.
+If any member of the assessment committee objects to the final mark then this has to be recorded and justified in writing.
 If necessary, the final decision will lie with the chairman if there is disagreement about the final mark.
-The student will not be notified of the procedure that led to the determining of the final mark.
+The student will not be notified of the procedure that led to the determining of the final mark

-- 15. The examination committee will ensure that provided the level of the graduation work is high enough the time devoted to the work involved will not be greater than the study load in conjunction with the allocated number of credits.
+- 14. The assessment committee will ensure that, provided the level of the Master Thesis Project is high enough, the time devoted to the work involved will not be greater than the study load in conjunction with the allocated number of credits.

-- 16. The graduation coordinator or else a member of the examination committee appointed in conjunction with the graduation coordinator remains responsible for ensuring that the relevant Education and Examination Rulings and the Rules and Guidelines laid down by the board of examiners are adhered to.
-What will be particularly well checked is whether the commencement stipulations are observed, whether the subsequent procedures are followed and if the graduation work is assessed according to uniform norms.
+- 15. The coordinator or else a member of the assessment committee appointed in conjunction with the coordinator remains responsible for ensuring that the relevant Teaching and Examination Regulations and the Rules and Guidelines laid down by the Board of Examiners are adhered to.
+What will be particularly well checked is whether the commencement stipulations are observed, whether the subsequent procedures are followed and if the Master Thesis Project is assessed according to uniform norms.

-- 17. The graduation coordinator must keep a record of how long the student has worked on the graduation work.
-If it has not been completed within a year then the coordinator will ask the student and the examination committee chairman why that is so.
-If the student does not subsequently progress fast enough the graduation coordinator will notify the board of examiners accordingly.
+- 16. The coordinator must keep a record of how long the student has worked on the Master Thesis Project.
+If this has not been completed within a year then the coordinator will ask the student and the assessment committee's chairman why that is so.
+If the student does not subsequently progress fast enough the coordinator will notify the Board of Examiners accordingly.

-- 18. If the board of examiners is involved in the graduation process in the way sketched in subsection 17 it will ask both the examination committee and the student to elucidate matters in writing and to further detail how the graduation process can be completed.
-The board of examiners subsequently has the right to decide that the existing material will be viewed as the final thesis.
+- 17. If the Board of Examiners is involved in the graduation process in the way sketched in subsection 16 it will ask both the assessment committee and the student to elucidate matters in writing and to further explanation how the process can be completed.
+The Board of Examiners subsequently has the right to decide that the existing material will be viewed as the final thesis.
 The possibility that the student in question will thus fail to successfully round off his or her studies will arise.
 In such cases students are required to find a new thesis topic and repeat the graduation process.

+- 18. The Master Thesis Projects, carried out in one course year, are to be evaluated in a meeting with the concerned professors and associated professors, who will report to the Director of Education and the Board of Examiners.